bramstroker/homeassistant-state-webhook/README.md

 In addition you configure the entities which you want to track.
 The component will listen to state changes of relevant entities and will call your webhook accordingly.

+## Installation

+### HACS (manually)

+Currently you'll need to add custom repository to HACS.
+I will try to add this integration to HACS default repository, but this will take a lot of time looking at the big backlog.

+- In the HACS GUI, click three dots (top right), select "Custom repositories"
+- Enter the following repository URL: [https://github.com/bramstroker/homeassistant-state-webhook](https://github.com/bramstroker/homeassistant-state-webhook)
+- Category: Integration
+- Search for "state webhook"
+- Click and "Download"
+- Restart Home Assistant

 ## Usage

 For each webhook you'd like to add go to "Devices & services", and click "Add integration", search for `State webhook` and follow the instructions.